 DIY Face Mask Step 2.
 Create some dino teeth.

-This is one of the fun parts – draw in some teeth!
+This is one of the fun parts – draw in some teeth to your mask!
 You can make them as big or as small as you’d like, make them sharp for carnivores like the T-Rex, or dull for herbivores like the Triceratops.
 It’s your choice!

-Since my son loves T-Rex, the teeth have to be sharp and scary!
+Since my son loves T-Rex, the mask teeth have to be sharp and scary!

 I drew mine 3/4″ long and about 1/2″ wide at the base.
 Like many projects I’ve been showing you, this is not an exact science, though.
 Have fun with it!